prev next prev next

 In the next module, a feature of the shell called job control will be discussed.

 You can use job control to manipulate processes and to push longer tasks into the background from your interactive shell or from a script.
-You’ll also learn how to start commands that will continue to run after you logout.
+You will also learn how to start commands that will continue to run after you logout.

 Embedded Syntax - Quiz